Start Your Own Forum

 A champion is basically a driven and impatient member.
-These are the members who are not happy to wait to be invited to a Converge Network, they go and start their own.
+These are the members who are not happy to wait to be invited to a Converge Forum, they go and start their own.

 We encourage these driven, impatient and successful people to give us a call.
 We provide full training and weekly support for Champions and your time requirements are not as big as you might think.
 Champions drive the recruitment of members as well as chair / lead the meeting.

 What do you get?

 - The opportunity to grow a network of local businesses selected by you.

 - Increased profile in your local area, the Champion is the education facilitator for the group and you form great bonds when you are in a position to help someone’s else’s business.